jolt-community

 LLM Support

 Large Language Models struggle to reliably generate non-trivial (and sometimes even trivial) JOLT specs.
 LLMs such as OpenAI’s ChatGPT-4o and Anthropic’s Claude frequently generate invalid JOLT syntax, hallucinate nonexistent functions, and even imagine entire capabilities that do not exist in JOLT.
 They also tend to “forget” in conversation that certain suggestions are invalid, especially while using search capabilities.
 Like many niche domain-specific languages (DSLs), JOLT does not have a wide dataset of examples to train on.
-Furthermore, Official JOLT documentation has been fairly sparse.
+Furthermore, official JOLT documentation has been fairly sparse.
 If LLM support is a must, you may have better luck with a traditional scripting language or a more popular JSON transformation DSL.

 Terminology